A Decade of Music on the Square

 The annual Amplify Decatur Music Festival returns Thursday, June 4 through Sunday, June 7, with its flagship concert scheduled for Saturday, June 6 on the new downtown Decatur stage.

-The June 6 ticketed event — billed as “A Decade of Music on the Square” to commemorate the 10th outdoor Amplify Decatur Music Festival — will feature performances by Gillian Welch & David Rawlings, Patterson Hood of Drive-By Truckers, Dylan LeBlanc, Kyshona, Georgia Mountain Stringband, and the winner of an upcoming high school Battle of the Bands.
+The June 6 ticketed event — billed as “A Decade of Music on the Square” to commemorate the 10th outdoor Amplify Decatur Music Festival — will feature performances by Gillian Welch & David Rawlings, Patterson Hood of Drive-By Truckers, Dylan LeBlanc, Kyshona, and Georgia Mountain Stringband.
 The show runs 3-11 p.m.
 Tickets start at $75 with VIP packages available.

 The full four-day line-up includes: